-A guide for users connecting their NVR/DVR to Angelcam through a regular port forwarding.
-It will show you how to to get the stream from all your channels.
+A guide for users connecting their NVR/DVR to Angelcam through regular port forwarding.
+It will show you how to get the stream from all your channels.

-- This article is a follow-up for the general article about NVR/DVR connection.
+This article is a follow-up to the general article about NVR/DVR connection.
 Please make sure to read that article first to ensure that your device is compatible.

 Please follow these steps:

-- Repeat the process with additional cameras you want to connect.
+Repeat the process with the additional cameras you want to connect.

 NOTES & TIPS